Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-18-baggage.md

 "What's the Type One?"
 Rylee asked.
 Bathini just pointed skywards, indicating *Caledonia* and *Myrmidon*.

 "I still say we should have bloody well called them Star Destroyers."
 Powell grumbled.
 There was a shared chuckle.
-"Still...Five destroyers.
+"Still...
+Five destroyers.
 Sixteen spaceplanes for now, a whole wing later on.
-Two retrofit Hunter dropships, three standard Dominion-designed shuttles...That's not bad, actually." he mused.
+Two retrofit Hunter dropships, three standard Dominion-designed shuttles...
+That's not bad, actually." he mused.

 "One-on-one, in the short term?
 We're the deadliest things in the sky."
 Rylee agreed.
 "But we *don't* have the staying power for serious warfare.
 Our capacitor doctrine's both our greatest strength and our biggest weakness.
 In a long fight or against overwhelming numbers, we'll lose every time."